-EXTERNALLY ASSESSED = 100% Paper 1 or 2 45 minutes 30% A multiple-choice paper consisting of 40 items of the four-choice type.
-Paper 1 consists of questions based on the Core syllabus content.
+EXTERNALLY ASSES SED = 10070 Paper 1 or 2 45 minutes 30% A multiple-choice paper consisting of 40 items of the four-choice type.
+Paper 1 consists of questions will be based on the Core syllabus content.
 Paper 2 consists of questions will be based on the Extended syllabus content (Core and Supplement).
 Paper 3 or 4 2 hours 50% A written paper consisting of short-answer and structured questions.
-Paper 3 consists of questions based on the Core syllabus content.
-Paper 4 consists of questions will be based on the Extended syllabus content (Core and Supplement).
-Paper 6 1 hour, 30 minutes 20% A written paper consisting of short-answer and structured questions based on the experimental skills.
+Paper 1 consists of questions will be based on the Core syllabus content.
+Paper 2 consists of questions will be based on the Extended syllabus content (Core and Supplement).
+Paper 6 1 hours 20% A written paper consisting of short-answer and structured questions based on the experimental skills.